jg-rp/libjsonpath/README.md

 A JSONPath parser written in C++, targeting C++17.

 This project is a work in progress.
-So far we have a lexer producing a `std::deque<Token>`, and a parser that parses those tokens into a `std::vector<std::variant<Segment, RecursiveSegment>>`.
+So far we have a lexer producing a `std::vector<Token>`, and a parser that parses those tokens into a `std::vector<std::variant<Segment, RecursiveSegment>>`.
 When a segment includes a filter selector, that filter selector's `expression` member is effectively the root of a parse tree for the filter expression.
 See `include/libjsonpath/selectors.hpp` for a description of segment, selector and filter expression nodes.

 This example parses a JSONPath query string from the command line and prints a canonical representation of the resulting structure.